otaviojr/zigbee_light_sensor/README.md

 ## Buttons

-Since SparkFun Pro nRF52840 Mini has only one button,again, I will need to use it for everything.
+Since SparkFun Pro nRF52840 Mini has only one button, again, I will need to use it for everything.

 The number of clicks will define which action have to be executed.